-10 Highlights From End Of The Road Festival 2022 – Day 4
+Spotted at End Of The Road Festival 2022!

 ** Uncut’s very own Laura Barton and Michael Hann absolutely crushing it at Saturday night’s Silent Disco: “Sabotage“!
 “Back In Black“!
 “Cannonball“!
 Give these people a Fabric residency

-** A bunch of people really are roaming the festival site with rock wigs and video cameras, trying to recreate Wayne’s World.
+** There really is a group of people roaming the festival site with rock wigs and video cameras, trying to recreate Wayne’s World.
 Cassandra Jenkins wants in

 ** Not enough disco or UK garage on the bill for your liking?
 Just head to the Two Tribes barbecue area, the brilliantly incongruous festival within a festival